-Successful ones include Whatsapp, which is embroiled in its own version of “fake news” controversy (link may require registration) in the world’s largest democracy.
+Successful ones include Whatsapp (also owned by Facebook), which is embroiled in its own version of “fake news” controversy (link may require registration) in the world’s largest democracy.
 Others are Slack, with its purpose built groups, and Quora, the knowledge community with over a 100 million users.

 But none has yet matched Facebook’s near-total control of the conversations among the global user base of connected, mobile, literate people.

 An early adopter, I was on SixDegrees.com somewhere around 1997.
 Many people discussing these networks have not heard about it though a Wikipedia page exists, as it should, for the super early mover in the social networking space.
 My observations through the years say that we all want privacy, no-ads, control over who sees our content, no fake names or bots, anonymity when we want to overshare or share stuff we should not be sharing, ability to join or leave groups, ability to engage safely, and the freedom to take our data when we leave.
 However few of us really know what it takes to build something like that.
 Fewer still know what it takes of us to ensure all of that on the platforms we use.